7

 640x480 59.94

-As you can see, the resolution of 1024x768 is chosen by the system, marked with the symbol of the asterisk*.
+As you can see, the resolution of 1024x768 is selected by the system and is marked with an asterisk*.

 Solving the problem

-1. Find out the display model (sticker on the back cover) - by the model, set the most supported resolution.
+1. Find out the display model (sticker on the back cover) - using the model from the specification, find out the maximum resolution supported by the monitor.

-2. Perform the CVT command with parameters corresponding to resolution and update:
+1. Run command cvt with parameters corresponding to resolution and refresh rate:

 cvt 1366 768 60